 On April 30, 2009, a group of tenants at our California Hawaiian Property in San Jose, California filed a complaint in the California Superior Court for Santa Clara County, Case No. 109CV140751, alleging that we have failed to properly maintain the Property and have improperly reduced the services provided to the tenants, among other allegations.
 We moved to compel arbitration and stay the proceedings, to dismiss the case, and to strike portions of the complaint.
 By order dated October 8, 2009, the Court granted our motion to compel arbitration and stayed the court proceedings pending the outcome of the arbitration.
 The plaintiffs filed with the California Court of Appeal a petition for a writ seeking to overturn the trial court's arbitration and stay orders.
 On May 10, 2011, the Court of Appeal granted the petition and ordered the trial court to vacate its order compelling arbitration and to restore the matter to its litigation calendar for further proceedings.
 On May 24, 2011, we filed a petition for rehearing requesting the Court of Appeal to reconsider its May 10, 2011 decision.
-On June 8, 2011, the Court of Appeal's decision.
-On August 17, 2011, the California Supreme Court a petition for review.
+On June 8, 2011, the Court of Appeal denied the petition for rehearing.
+On June 16, 2011, we filed with the California Supreme Court a petition for review of the Court of Appeal's decision.
+On August 17, 2011, the California Supreme Court denied the petition for review.